 The United States has maintained international dominance in the helium production business since the first large-scale helium production facility in Texas began in 1921, less than three years after World War I. Helium was so important to the United States during and after World War I that the government took ownership of all helium produced on federal lands and that ownership continues to this day.
 As applications for helium continued to increase dramatically over the succeeding decades, the United States continued to be the epicenter of helium production worldwide.
 In 1995, President Clinton in his State of the Union address initiated the withdrawal of the government from a leading role in the helium industry, later supported by the Helium Privatization Act of 1996.

-As a nation, we are the largest consumer of helium in the world representing 32% of all demand.
-As our domestic reserves run down, we will ultimately become heavily reliant on Arab sources from Algeria and Qatar.
+As a nation, the US is the largest consumer of helium in the world representing 32% of all demand.
+As domestic reserves deplete, the US will ultimately become reliant on diverse sources from Algeria, Qatar and Russia.

 There is a shortage of helium.
 Read the quoted excerpt below.

 - Strong growth in all segments: government/technology/lab & research/balloon

 - Bureau of Land Management (BLM) system, private crude helium sources in steep decline

 - Helium production from Liquid Natural Gas reduced in some regions